korpling/ANNIS/doc/README.md

 ```
 to compile the everything.

-A pre-compiled version is accessable at http://korpling.github.com/ANNIS/doc/ .
+A pre-compiled version is accessable at http://korpling.github.com/ANNIS/doc/ for the current stable release
+and http://korpling.github.com/ANNIS/doc-develop/ for development versions.